(Last updated 7/15/2020, for Sims 4 patch 18.104.22.1680)

 Qahne’s Alien Replacement Skin: Replaces the rainbow skintones for aliens in The Sims 4 to more similar to The Sims 2’s minty green.
 Why?
 Nostalgia.
 Due to the way skin works in The Sims 4, this can be used in conjunction the above skin replacement.

-Pyxis’ Aloha Eyes for Pets/GTW/Vampires: What’s with default eye creators and not making replacements for the unique Evil Twin swatch that came with GTW?
-Anyway, The above Clarity sets don’t cover Aliens, animals, evil twins or vampires, so I mix and match with this set.
+Pyxis’ Aloha Eyes for Pets: The above Clarity sets don’t cover animals so I mix and match with my second favorite eye set.
 They don’t have the exact same look but they’re both high quality sets.